Welcome to UCSB! - UCEAP Reciprocal Exchange

 All students who plan to drive during their term abroad need to obtain a California driver’s license.
 For more information on how to obtain a CA driver’s license, refer to the California Department of Motor Vehicles website.

 Drivers must have valid car insurance coverage, which can be expensive.
 Carefully consider and research the cost of driving before making any plans.
-Keep in mind that all UCSB students receive a free bus sticker for use during the academic year.
+Keep in mind that all UCSB students are able to ride the local buses for free during the academic year with their Access card.

 The Office of International Students and Scholars (OISS) also has a great resource on obtaining a license on their website.